devanlai/webdfu/README.md

 * Better support for remembering previous DFU configurations and pairing the bootloader/runtime versions of the same device.

 ## Local testing
-To test changes locally, you can run a simple HTTPS server.
+To test changes locally, you can run a simple web server.

+For testing purposes, your browser will treat even an HTTP server as a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts#when_is_a_context_considered_secure) that can access WebUSB if it is accessed from localhost.

+To this end, you can use the standard Python one-liner for running a local HTTP server.

+For Python 2:

+    python -m SimpleHTTPServer

+For Python 3:

+    python3 -m http.server

+If you do want to test over HTTPS for development, you can run a toy HTTPS server with the following command.
 A pre-generated certificate is included for convenience.

     python SimpleSecureHTTPServer.py --cert server.pem --port 8000